kubescape/kubescape/registryadaptors/README.md

 # Integrate With Vulnerability Server

 There are some controls that check the relation between the kubernetes manifest and vulnerabilities.
-For these controls to work properly, it is necasery to
+For these controls to work properly, it is necessary to
 ## Supported Servers
 * Armosec